 Mindset is everything

-Unlike many crowded, snapshot day tours, we believe in an attitude of inclusion.
+Unlike crowded, snapshot tours, we believe in an attitude of inclusion.

-Our first priority is respecting living things and the areas we visit.
+Our main priority is respecting living things and the areas we visit.

-We observe the rhythms of the animals and adjust our actions to earn their trust.
+We adjust our actions to fit the rhythms of the animals and earn their trust.

 We respect the land, and show the same respect to you.

 Trust and patience lead to images with uncommon depth and energy.